bpd1069/terraform-mock-aws-provider/README.md

 # Terraform Mock AWS Provider With Docker and LocalStack

-terraform-mock-aws-prodiver: Sandbox with Amazon Linux and Terraform.
-AWS APIS are mocked with LocalStack.
+terraform-mock-aws-prodiver: Sandbox with amazon linux OS and terraform.
+AWS API's are mocked with LocalStack.

 ## How to Install?